georgyangelov/scv/README.md

 Restores files to the state they were in the `head` commit. `paths` can be files or directories.
 New files will not be removed, only changed and deleted files are restored.

 You can optionally specify the source commit with `-s` or `--source` by giving its object_id, a label name that references it or an object_id and a relative offset (for example `head~3`).

+---
+`scv branch new <branch_name>` or `scv branch create <branch_name>`

+Creates a new branch based on the current branch head.

+---
+`scv branch delete <branch_name>` or `scv branch remove <branch_name>`

+Deletes the specified branch.
+The commits are not lost, only the label is deleted.

+---
+`scv branch switch <branch_name>`

+Switches the current directory to the specified branch head.
+It works as follows:
+  - Detects the changes that should be made to switch from the current branch to the other
+  - If you have modified files that would have to be overrwriten (modified) fails with an error
+  - Keeps all of your new or modified files and only overwrites unmodified ones
+  - May restore any deleted files that are present in the other branch
+  - Switches the current branch to `branch_name` (the following commits will be on branch `branch_name`)

+---
+`scv config`

+Lists all configuration properties and values.
+The output is similar to the output of the `tree` tool, because the configuration options can be nested:

+    level_0
+      ├─ level_1_one
+      │  ├─ level_2_one: value
+      │  └─ level_2_two: true
+      └─ level_1_two: value

+This configuration is stored in `.scv/config.yml` and is relative only to the current scv repository.

+---
+`scv config <key>`

+Shows the current value of `<key>`.
+A key of the form `one.two.three` can be used to reference nested properties.

+---
+`scv config <key> <value>`

+Sets the option `key` to `value`.
+As in the previous command, you can use the `one.two.three` form to reference nested properties.
+If the key doesn't exist it is created.

 Try it!
 =======